lowspin/CarND-Proj05-Vehicle-Detection/README.md

 ![alt text][image3]

+The individual images can be found [here](./output_images/search_windows_all/)

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on all six scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
 Here are some example images:

 ![alt text][image4]
+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
+![alt text][image8]
+![alt text][image9]

+As observed, despite efforts to reduce the search area and optimize features, there are some false positive detections.
+Fortunately, we are working with sequential frames in our test video and we can make detection more reliable by including multiple frames in our detection.
+This is discussed in the next section.

 ---

 ### Video Implementation